Saturday, February 28, 2026

 The burning was going swimmingly, heaps of Savile-themed merchandise melting into a gooey puddle whilst the volunteers looked on in relief.

 "It wasn't just Savile, but most of it was him.
-We also had heaps of Gary Glitter records, hand-stitched crocheted leg-warmers of Dave Lee Travis' face, and a wax effigy of Cliff Richard that was particularly fun to throw into the blaze, although I did feel a tad guilty when it was later discovered he was innocent.
+We also had heaps of Gary Glitter records, hand-stitched crocheted leg-warmers of Dave Lee Travis' face, and a wax effigy of Cliff Richard that was particularly fun to throw into the blaze, although I did feel a tad guilty when I later discovered he was innocent.
 But, in fairness to Cliff, I think even he'd admit his day is done, and the flames consume us all eventually."

 "We even organised a barbecue and brought flasks of coffee with us, it was, I regret to say, a rather enjoyable evening until we were interrupted."